samvimes01/capacitor-brotherprint/README.md

 Location In-Use Statement
 ```
 <key>NSLocationWhenInUseUsageDescription</key>
-<string>To use the local network, it&apos;s required that you grant permission for location.</string>
+<string>To use the local network, it's required that you grant permission for location.</string>
 ```

 ## Run Demo